MobileTechRob/JohnsonHealthTechApp/README.md

   finding ways to bring them in.
 Coming from  the C# world where everything I build is an class object, this way experience was differnet.
 - towards the end, the settings now perist
-- there is an edit check for duration..can only be a number or else it can't be saved
+- there is an edit check for duration..can only be a number or else it can't be saved.
+My own special touch.

 ### What would you improve with more time?